usmanyunusov/nano-staged/README.md

 ### Getting Started

-1. Add `nano-staged` as a development dependency in the root of your project.
+1. Add `nano-staged` as a development dependency in the root of your project:

    ```terminal
    npm install nano-staged -D